-Silence for some can be a sign of danger.
+Silence, for some, can be a sign of danger.
 Traditional cultures use firecrackers to scare off evil spirits.
 Longtail boats in South East Asia are unbearably noisy for the very same purpose.
 Ghosts, so they say, are much more sensitive to noise than humans.
 Staying in a noisy place is safe.

-After the premiere of 4’33,” John Cage said ‘There’s no such thing as silence.
+After the premiere of 4’33,” John Cage said, ‘There’s no such thing as silence.
 What they thought was silence, because they didn’t know how to listen, was full of accidental sounds.’

 The scholar James M. Fielding writes that ‘Cage’s work gives a concrete, performative reality to Wittgenstein’s early conception of language as well as the mystical revelation that lies behind it.’

-This is the very reason useful mediation courses require absolute silence from their participants.
-Alone and in silence we must internally confront thoughts and feelings and don’t let them leak into the world as idle banter.
-Being alone and being silent in this context is not easy.
+Yet, the cacophony of daily chatter among individuals often only serves the stabilization of egos and personal insecurities.
+As a result, practical mediation courses require absolute silence from their participants.
+Alone and in silence, we must confront thoughts and feelings.
+And don’t let them leak into the world as idle banter.
+Thus, being alone and being silent in this context is not easy.

 The French philosopher Blaise Pascal aptly pinpointed the inability of being quiet in his famous adage ‘All of humanity’s problems stem from man’s inability to sit quietly in a room alone.’

 Given the social animals we are and our deep-rooted need for recognition and external validation, it is only fair enough to glean through the experiences of others who walked on the path of silence.